nekocari/miniTCG/README.md

 * Upload everything to your webspace using a FTP programm.
 * Run *yourwebsitehere.com*/setup/setup.php
 * Now you should be able to login using the default Admin account.
-* Visit the administration area *yourwebsitehere.com*/admin/ (or click the link on the bottom center) and change the application settings to your liking.
+* Visit the administration area *yourwebsitehere.com*/admin/ (or click the link in the navigation) and change the application settings to your liking.
 * **Delete** the *setup* folder!